Pairing a degree in science or engineering with business and leadership skills can fast-track your career.

 Leonie Walsh, Lead Scientist to the Victorian Government, adds that employers of tomorrow are looking for “a better balance of skills including academia, active learning and business competencies”.

-“A changing marketplace requires students to be more adaptable and flexible, and have good interpersonal and communication skills,” she adds.
+“A changing marketplace requires students to be more adaptable and flexible, and have good interpersonal and communication skills,” she says.

 “There’s no best option, but we’re moving into a period where there’s more support to explore becoming an entrepreneur, and risk-taking is seen as a positive thing,” says Leonie.

-Whichever path you choose, there’s no better place than a university to pick up the key cross-disciplinary skills and opportunities you’ll need for a successful career.
+Whichever path you choose, there’s no better place than a university to develop these skills and explore new opportunities.

 “Grab any opportunity you can, and where one doesn’t exist, create it,” says Karen.